3 Tips for Performance Anxiety

 Visualize the Audition

 Find yourself a quiet room.
 Set the stage for your audition and close your eyes.
 Try and imagine what you might anticipate at your audition.
 What does the room look like?
 Who is present at the audition?
-What will you say to your panel of peers?
+What will you say to your panel of judges?
 Educate yourself and learn from others’ experiences about what you should and should not do at an audition.

 Don’t put all of your audition eggs into one basket.
 Audition at more than one music program – you could learn of different audition formats.
 Tryout for an All-District or All-State ensemble.
 Participate in solos and extracurricular ensembles.
 The more times you perform, the more at ease you will be at your audition(s).
 And have fun!
 If you are enjoying yourself, your nerves will go away.